This two-year part time Professional Graduate Certificate in Education is validated by the University of Huddersfield.

 You will be assessed by completing assignments which are submitted at the end of each semester (there are two semesters per year).
 You will also complete a practical teaching folder which shows evidence of your ongoing practice, including teaching observations and a professional development record.

-- 100 hours teaching practice (50 in each year of study) - confirmation of teaching practice is required prior to enrolment
+- 100 hours teaching practice over two years - confirmation of teaching practice is required prior to enrolment

 - Basic IT competency as assignments need to be typed

 - A full level 2 English (Lang) and Maths qualification are desirable as these are a requirement for QTLS and most employers